Skip to content

 • Student Body elections are held each year for a student body President, Vice-President/Treasurer, Secretary/Historian, and Class representative.

-• The student government choose, plans, and orchestrates fundraisers in order to raise money to help serve others and for special activities or trips.
+• The student government chooses, plans, and orchestrates fundraisers in order to raise money to help serve others and for special activities or trips.